deepin-community/mypy/docs/source/error_code_list.rst

 .. code-block:: python

-    from typing import Dict

     # Error: Dict entry 0 has incompatible type "str": "str"; expected "str": "int"  [dict-item]
-    d: Dict[str, int] = {'key': 'value'}
+    d: dict[str, int] = {'key': 'value'}

+.. _code-typeddict-item:

 Check TypedDict items [typeddict-item]
 --------------------------------------

-When constructing a ``TypedDict`` object, mypy checks that each key and value is compatible with the ``TypedDict`` type that is inferred from the surrounding context.
+When constructing a TypedDict object, mypy checks that each key and value is compatible with the TypedDict type that is inferred from the surrounding context.

-When getting a ``TypedDict`` item, mypy checks that the key exists.
-When assigning to a ``TypedDict``, mypy checks that both the key and the value are valid.
+When getting a TypedDict item, mypy checks that the key exists.
+When assigning to a TypedDict, mypy checks that both the key and the value are valid.

 Example: